-The mission of First Coast No More Homeless Pets (FCNMHP) is to end the killing of dogs and cats in shelters in our community, northeast Florida and the nation.
+The mission of First Coast No More Homeless Pets is to end the killing of shelter cats and dogs in our community, northeast Florida, southeast Georgia, and across the nation.

 “For several years now I have followed with admiration the innovative life-saving work done by First Coast No More Homeless Pets in northeast Florida, and Best Friends Animal Society has been proud to support their programs.
 The reduction in shelter deaths in Jacksonville has been spectacular and an example to many other communities.”